Starbreeze cancels co-op D&D game to focus on Payday IP

 Starbreeze Studios acquired the full rights to the Payday franchise from 505 Games in May 2016.
 This acquisition included all intellectual property rights for future developments and commercialization of the series, encompassing Payday 2 and the original Payday game for mobile platforms.
 The transaction was valued at approximately $30 million.

-Notably, even 12 years after its launch, Payday 2, developed by Overkill Software and published by 505 Games, features (as of the time of writing) a 24-hour peak of 35,061 players, according to SteamDB, with an all-time peak of 247,709 users, while Payday 3, developed by Starbreeze Studios and published by Deep Silver, a 2-year-old title, has a much smaller 24-hour peak of only 1,918 players, according to SteamDB, with an all-time peak of 77,938 users.
+Even 12 years after its launch, Payday 2, developed by Overkill Software and published by 505 Games, features (as of the time of writing) a 24-hour peak of 35,061 players, according to SteamDB, and an all-time peak of 247,709 users.

 Games in This Article